Coarse-Grained Boltzmann Generators: Additional Results

 \subsection{Ablation of Weight Clipping}

 To stabilize importance reweighting, we apply a weight clipping strategy, discarding the top $1\%$ of samples with the largest log-weights.

-As shown in Tab.~\ref{tab:ablation_vertical}, reweighting without clipping leads to large JS divergences and PMF errors, together with near-zero ESS, indicating severe weight degeneracy.
+As shown in Tab.~\ref{tab:ablation_vertical}, Tab.~\ref{tab:ablation_vertical_ala3} and Tab.~\ref{tab:ablation_vertical_ala6}, reweighting without clipping leads to large JS divergences and PMF errors, together with ESS, indicating severe weight degeneracy.
 In contrast, weight clipping restores stable estimates and substantially improves all metrics.

-We further analyze sensitivity to the clipping ratio in Fig.~\ref{fig:ala2_clipping}.
+We further analyze sensitivity to the clipping ratio in Fig.~\ref{fig:ala_clipping}.
 Aggressive clipping (10–20\%) maximizes ESS but introduces bias in the reweighted distributions.
 Small clipping ratios (close to 0\%) preserve unbiasedness but suffer from high weights variance.
 Balancing this bias–variance trade-off, we choose a conservative $1\%$ clipping threshold across all experiments, which yields stable metrics while maintaining physically consistent distributions.